 Chapter I – An offer she couldn't refuse.

-The Slytherin's present snickered nastily at the Gryffindor witch's discomfort.
-Their smiles growing as the Potions Master continued his tirade, sneering, "Is your head now so crammed with knowledge you think you can no longer learn in my class?"
+The Slytherins present snickered nastily at the Gryffindor witch's discomfort.
+Their smiles grew as the Potions master continued his tirade, sneering, "Is your head now so crammed with knowledge you think you can no longer learn in my class?"
 He stood, body stiff, leaning over the work bench in front of her.
-His arms rigid, fingers straight, and buttressed on the desk for support.
+Arms rigid, fingers straight, buttressed on the desk for support.

-"N-no, sir," she stuttered.
-This is so utterly unfair.
+"N-no, sir," she stuttered, but thought, this is so utterly unfair.

 Snape heard her irritated sniff.
-His gaze ranged casually back towards the young woman, "Yes Miss Granger?"
+His gaze ranged casually back towards the young woman, "Yes, Miss Granger?"
 One elegant raven eyebrow swept up as if in challenge.
 "A further comment, perhaps?"
-His voice pitched to intentionally goad her, "Mmmm?"
+His voice was pitched to intentionally goad her, "Mmmm?"

 That's right Professor, I'm going to be the adult here, and after some moments the petite witch lowered her gaze apparently flustered and muttered, "No, sir," proud that her voice remained even, although her thoughts circled ominously.
 How am I meant to keep enduring this cruelty just so I can finish bloody school?

 There was a collective intake of breath.
 Everyone had come to look forward to the continuing battle of wits between the Potion master and his bright Gryffindor student.
 They were actually disappointed with the outcome of this encounter.
 Hermione Granger could always be counted on to fly to the rescue of the down-trodden and hapless.
 They were like children denied a sweet, all wanting to see Snape belittle the smartest girl in the class again.